Jesu, juva

 “Do you want to be healed?”

 The man’s response revealed his victim mentality: “I can’t, sir.
 I have no one to help me.
 Someone always gets there first.”
 He was focused on the water, on the system, on his excuses.
+He wasn’t ready to let go of the story yet.

 Jesus didn’t validate his excuses.
 He gave him a command: